Nathan Colmer | Van Dyk Group

 Inspectors will call attention to potential issues, but most will refrain from an in-depth analysis.

-A home inspector will conduct a visual inspection of the home and look for any potential areas of concern.
+Home inspections typically take 2-4 hours to complete in the LBI real estate market.
+During this time, a home inspector will visually inspect the home and look for potential areas of concern.
 This will usually involve the inspector investigating the attic, crawlspace, interior, and exterior of a home.
 In most cases, it will not include areas that are not readily visible, including the interior of walls.

-A home inspector will point out areas that may be potential trouble spots; however, an inspector’s role is not to provide estimates for repairs or a complete analysis of the problem.
-For this, a qualified expert should be brought in.
-For example, if a crawlspace has termite damage, the inspector will point out that a problem exists; however, a pest control company will verify the extent of the damage and the cost to treat the problem.
+A home inspector will point out areas that may be potential trouble spots; however, an inspector's role is not to provide estimates for repairs or a complete analysis of the problem.
+For example, if a crawlspace has termite damage, the inspector will point out that a problem exists and suggest further evaluation.
+A pest control company will verify the extent of the damage and the cost of treating the problem.
+These estimates should only be provided by a qualified expert who will also complete the repairs.

-A home inspection is ALWAYS recommended when purchasing a property that you intend to occupy, and now, it is more important than ever.
-The damage caused by floodwaters is often unseen to the naked eye, and it takes a thorough investigation of the property to ensure the home purchased in the LBI real estate market is safe and structurally sound.
+A home inspection is ALWAYS recommended when purchasing a property you intend to occupy.
+Since Long Beach Island is a barrier island, flooding can occur from time to time.
+This flooding could be a significant flood event, like Hurricane Sandy in 2012 where many homes had interior water damage, or it could be from minor flooding that is limited to a crawlspace or garage.
+In either case, the damage caused by floodwaters is often unseen to the naked eye.
+It takes a thorough investigation of the property to ensure the home purchased in the LBI real estate market is safe and structurally sound.
 A few things to consider are:

 Mold caused by damp and wet wood